 FOR IMMEDIATE RELEASE: WEDNESDAY, MARCH 31, 2010

-2010 Census Mail Participation Rates in Baton Rouge Behind Rest of the Nation
+2010 Census Mail Participation Rates in Parts of California Behind Rest of the Nation

 Public Information Office

 Census Bureau Director Robert Groves noted today that some areas are lagging behind the rest of the country in mailing back their 2010 Census forms.
-With Census Day on April 1, Baton Rouge still has one of the lowest rates of mail participation.
-Nationally, 52 percent of households have mailed back their forms so far.
-But in Baton Rouge, the mail participation rate is significantly lower, at 41 percent.
+With Census Day on April 1, parts of California still have some of the lowest rates of mail participation.
+Nationally, 52 percent of households have mailed back their forms.
+But in parts of California, the participation rate is significantly lower, with Inglewood one of the farthest behind at 39 percent.

-“We're concerned about the relatively low response from Baton Rouge,” said Census Bureau Director Robert Groves.
+“We're concerned about the relatively low response from parts of California,” said Census Bureau Director Robert Groves.
 “Every household that fails to send back their census form by mail must be visited by a census taker starting in May — at a significant taxpayer cost.
 The easiest and best way to be counted in the census is to fill out and return your form by mail.”

 The emphasis on encouraging mail participation in the census is a practical one.
 For every percentage point increase in mail response, taxpayers will save an estimated $85 million in federal funds.
 Those funds would otherwise be required to send census takers to collect census responses in person from households that don't mail back the form.
 After the 2000 Census, the Census Bureau was able to return $305 million in savings to the federal Treasury because mail rates exceeded expectations — a move the Census Bureau would like to repeat in 2010.